Skip to content

 CarbonRun chief technology officer Eddie Halfyard is shown inside the Nova Scotia Salmon Association's river restoration project in the West River in Sheet Harbour, N.S., in a handout photo.
 A Nova Scotia company says it will receive $25.4 million for projects that reduce greenhouse gas emissions through a technology that adds crushed limestone to river water.
 THE CANADIAN PRESS/HO-CarbonRun **MANDATORY CREDIT**

-HALIFAX — A Halifax-based company says it expects to receive US$25.4 million for projects that reduce greenhouse gas emissions by mixing crushed limestone in rivers in Canada and Scandinavia.
+HALIFAX — A Halifax-based company says it expects to receive US$25.4 million for projects aimed at reduce greenhouse gas emissions by mixing crushed limestone in rivers in Canada and Scandinavia.

-The first project by CarbonRun has already started, as lime is being added to the West River in Pictou County at a site about 45 kilometres east of Truro, N.S.
+The first project by CarbonRun has already started, as lime is being added to the West River in Pictou County at Watervale, N.S., about 45 kilometres east of Truro.

-The firm says the lime combines with carbon dioxide in the water and is carried out to sea, where it will remain in that captured state for thousands of years.
+The firm says adding lime boosts the river's capacity to extract carbon dioxide in the water and from the atmosphere around the river.
+The carbon dioxide combines with the limestone and is carried out to sea, where it will remain in that captured state for tens of thousands of years.

-In a news release today, the company says the investment has been arranged by Frontier, a U.S.-based fund that supports carbon-removal projects, with 13 companies planning to pay for carbon credits associated with the projects.
+The company said Monday the investment has been arranged by Frontier, a U.S.-based fund that supports carbon-removal projects, with 13 companies planning to pay for carbon credits associated with the projects.

-Eddie Halfyard, the chief technology officer at CarbonRun, says his company will get the money once it can verify that its limestone-mixing method has reduced carbon dioxide emissions from the rivers.
+Eddie Halfyard, chief technology officer at CarbonRun, said in an interview his company will receive the money once independent verifiers confirm that its limestone-mixing method has reduced carbon dioxide emissions from the rivers.
+He said the firm is expecting payments for the West River project at the end of this year.

-CarbonRun says that between 2025 and 2029 its river-liming projects are expected to prevent about 55,000 tonnes of carbon dioxide — roughly the equivalent of the annual emissions from 13,000 cars — from entering the atmosphere.
+CarbonRun says that between 2025 and 2029, its liming projects are expected to prevent about 55,000 tonnes of carbon dioxide — roughly the equivalent to the annual emissions from 13,000 cars — from entering the atmosphere.

 The company says the addition of limestone is also helping combat the long-term effects of acid rain — created by nitrogen oxide and sulphur dioxide emissions — and as a result is improving Atlantic salmon habitat.